John Galt: We are on Strike!

 Your ideal had an implacable enemy, which your code of morality was designed to destroy.
 I have withdrawn that enemy.
 I have taken it out of your way and out of your reach.
 I have removed the source of all those evils you were sacrificing one by one.
 I have ended your battle.
 I have stopped your motor.
 I have deprived the world of man’s mind.

 Men do not live by the mind, you say?
 I have withdrawn those who do.
 The mind is impotent, you say?
-I have withdrawn those whos mind isn’t.
+I have withdrawn those whose mind isn’t.
 There are values higher than the mind, you say?
 I have withdrawn those for whom there aren’t.

 While you were dragging to your sacrificial altars the men of justice, of independence, of reason, of wealth, of self-esteem - I beat you to it.
 I reached them first.
 I told them the nature of the game you were playing and the nature of that moral code of yours, which they had been too innocently generous to grasp.
 I showed them the way to live by another morality - mine.
 It is mine that they chose to follow.